Link to your media artifact(s) giving background on the issue:Make Michigan's "Dreamers" In-State Eligible

 THEREFORE BE IT RESOLVED....

-1. Amend the State's Constitution to include school-attendance as a method of establishing in-state tuition for DACA and undocumented students residing in the state.
+1. Amend the State's Constitution (looking to Minnesota’s Dream Act) to include school-attendance as a method of establishing in-state tuition for DACA and undocumented students residing in the state by the following requirements:

-2. If DACA is rescinded in the near future, school-attendance policy will still help those undocumented students pursue a degree in higher education and prove that they can be a valuable asset to the state and therefore pursuant of citizenship.
+2. If DACA is terminated in the near future, school-attendance policy will still help those undocumented students entering the college search the chance to pursue a degree and prove that they can be a valuable asset to the state and therefore pursuant of citizenship.

 What are three reasonable arguments against this proposal?